 Workplace environments are changing rapidly in our ever-connected digital era and that’s a good thing.
 Gone are the days of anonymous cubicles, rigid environments, and brief pleasantries exchanged over the water cooler.
 Today’s employees want a workplace that supports creativity and collaboration, as well as their overall wellbeing.
 Just as the strict boundaries between work life and home life are increasingly fluid, so too are the physical spaces we work in.
 Forward-thinking office design ensures physical spaces that both reflect and reinforce a company’s culture, mission, and values.

 Fans are moms too, and they need your full support.

 More and more women are self-identifying as sports fans and they're buying game tickets, following scores, and sharing stats on social media.
 And many of these women are new moms who need a dedicated lactation space.
-Make your arena, ballpark or stadium stand out by ensuring a comfortable experience for all of your guests.
+Make your arena, ballpark or stadium provides a comfortable experience for all of your guests.
 Here are 7 things to consider when it comes to creating a lactation room.